A Unified Framework for Variable Selection in Model-Based Clustering with Missing Not at Random: Acknowledgments

 \section{Acknowledgments}

 TrungTin Nguyen and Christopher Drovandi acknowledge funding from the Australian Research Council Centre of Excellence for the Mathematical Analysis of Cellular Systems (CE230100001).
-Christopher Drovandi was aslo supported by an Australian Research Council Future Fellowship (FT210100260).
+Christopher Drovandi was also supported by an Australian Research Council Future Fellowship (FT210100260).
+This paper was also supported by AISIA Research Lab, Vietnam.
 The authors would like to express their special thanks to the authors of~\cite{maugis2009variable_a,maugis2012selvarclustmv}, in particular Professor Cathy Maugis-Rabusseau and Dr. Marie-Laure Martin, for providing the Arabidopsis thaliana transcriptome dataset.

-In this supplementary material, we first provide additional details on the main challenges as well as the technical and computational contributions in \cref{section_challenge_contribution}, with the aim of enhancing the reader's understanding of our key theoretical and methodological developments.
-Next, we summarize the definitions and theoretical results for the $\sS\sR$ and $\sS\sR\sU\sW$ models in \cref{section_regular_assumptions}.
-We then present the regularity assumptions and technical proofs for the main theoretical results in \cref{section_regular_assumptions,sec_main_results}, respectively.
-Finally, we include additional experimental results and further discussion of related work in \cref{section_more_details_related_works,sec_additional_experiments}.
+In this supplementary material, we first provide additional details on the main challenges as well as the technical and computational contributions in \Cref{section_challenge_contribution}, with the aim of enhancing the reader's understanding of our key theoretical and methodological developments.
+Next, we summarize the definitions and theoretical results for the $\sS\sR$ and $\sS\sR\sU\sW$ models in \Cref{section_regular_assumptions}.
+We then present the regularity assumptions and technical proofs for the main theoretical results in \Cref{section_regular_assumptions,sec_main_results}, respectively.
+Finally, we include additional experimental results and further discussion of related work in \Cref{section_more_details_related_works,sec_additional_experiments}.